deadnameband/demonstrations/lyricsheet.md

 Don't tell me to get off your rocks;\
 Cruise, jack you off: we made this.

-Hog-tie my naked body.\
+Hogtie my naked body.\
-Hog-tie my naked body, baby.
+Hogtie my naked body, baby.

 Carry me off the beach.